 - Taking belongings

-- Telling the child about inappropriate, grownup subjects
+- Telling them about inappropriate, grownup subjects

 Special Needs Activities

 If you have a child with special needs and want them to be in an inclusive environment, consider signing them up for private training sessions or boot camp classes with Special Strong.
-If you have an able-minded child, you might consider signing them up for boot camp classes to familiarize them with people with special needs.
+If you have an able-minded son, you might consider signing them up for boot camp classes to familiarize them with people with special needs.